Snugles/bid-local/README.md

 1. Download 'Expo Client' from the App Store

-2. Open the camera on your phone & point at the QR code in the brower or CLI
+2. Open the camera on your phone & point at the QR code in the browser or CLI

 3. Select open in expo